JulienKhlt/TD_log_Project/README.md

 - TODO write import/from completion
 - TODO add virtualenv/pipenv support
 - DONE: commit session only on file save
-- TODO add a new file to project
+- DONE: add a new file to project
+- TODO How to handle external files ?